Yasasri16/Android/DIVA (Damn Insecure and Vulnerable App) /Task_13 (Input Validation Issues).md

 By observing the source code, our input has something to do with the file from jni.

-We can see that the method `initiateLaunchSequence` is from the same file as before too.
+We can see that the method `initiateLaunchSequence` is from the same file as before.

 Now, let's look at the decompiled code and find the method `initiateLaunchSequence`.